edthedev/edthedev.github.io/blog/index.md

 >A strong programmer mentorship culture will produce fewer vulnerabilities.

 [1]:
     https://www.cvedetails.com/cvss-score-charts.php?fromform=1&vendor_id=&product_id=&startdate=1999-05-03&enddate=2021-05-03

-Let's try to maximize the effects of that what mentorship we have.
-If that resonates with you, you may enjoy these articles.
+We should try to maximize the effects of what mentorship we have.
+If that resonates with you, you may get value from these articles.